 This Master’s programme in Educational Technology will provide a comprehensive understanding of how the use of ICTs in teaching and learning continues to shift, ways that HEIs appropriate technologies in different ways to address challenges and exploit new educational opportunities.
 The specific outcomes of this master’s degree will be to answer these outlined questions:

-- What has the focus of educational technology research been to-date?
+- What has been the focus of educational technology research to-date?

 - What has been the context of these studies?

 - What was the object of the research and its outcomes?